Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 2. Raleigh-OBGYN: Located in Medical Plaza, they provide thorough postpartum services.
 Contact them at 919.876.8225 or visit their website for more resources.

-3. Social Media: Follow Raleigh-OBGYN on Facebook for updates and community support in your postpartum journey.
+3. Social Media: Follow Raleigh-OBGYN on Facebook for updates and community support throughout your postpartum journey.

-Utilizing these resources can substantially enhance your postpartum experience and overall health.
-Additionally, it is important to be aware of funding for breastfeeding support initiatives that can aid in your postpartum recovery.
+Using these resources can substantially improve your postpartum experience and overall health.
+Be aware of funding for breastfeeding support initiatives that may also assist during recovery.

 Frequently Asked Questions